Skip to main content

 Where it fits in the workflow

-• May require attending a biometrics appointment (fingerprints, photo, and signature).
+• May involve attending a biometrics appointment (fingerprints, photo, and signature).

 Who uses it